You Know You Should Be Posting Video. You Just Don't Have the Time.

 You don’t need to be the face

 Most SaaS founders didn’t start a company to become content creators.
-Faceless video removes the personal brand requirement — your content is about your product expertise, not your on-camera presence.
+Short-form video removes the personal brand requirement — your content is about your product expertise, not your on-camera presence.
 The video features your knowledge, not your face.

 Content compounds, like product features

-From Product Knowledge to Published Video — Your Workflow
+From Product Knowledge to Published Video: Your Workflow

 Here's how SyncStudio's pipeline maps to a SaaS founder's workflow.